Type species: Sphinx tiliae Linnaeus, 1758.

 HOSTPLANT FAMILIES: Mainly trees of the Tiliaceae, Fagaceae, Betulaceae, Ulmaceae and Rosaceae.

-GB: Lime Hawkmoth, F: Sphinx du Tilleul, D: Lindenschwärmer, RU: Lipovyi Brazhnik, S: Lind-Nattsvärmare, NL: Lindepijlstaart, CZ: Zubokřídlec lípový, H: hársfaszender, E: esfinge del tilo, PL: Zmrocznik lipowiec, FI: Lehmuskiitäjä, IT: sfinge del tiglio.Sphinx tiliae Linnaeus, 1758, Syst.
+GB: Lime Hawkmoth; Linden Hawkmoth, F: Sphinx du Tilleul, D: Lindenschwärmer, RU: Lipovyi Brazhnik, S: Lind-Nattsvärmare; Lindsvärmare, NL: Lindepijlstaart, CZ: Lišaj lípový, H: hársfaszender, E: esfinge del tilo, PL: Zmrocznik lipowiec; Nastrosz lipowiec, FI: Lehmuskiitäjä, IT: sfinge del tiglio.Sphinx tiliae Linnaeus, 1758, Syst.
 Nat.
 (Edn 10) 1: 489.

 Type locality: Unspecified [Europe].

-(Taxonomic notes. (i) At high altitudes, or when pupae are chilled just prior to the emergence of the moth, a darker form, f. montana Daniel & Wolfsberger, 1955, is produced, which was regarded as a subspecies by some, but this is unwarranted.
+(Taxonomic notes. (i) At high altitudes, or when pupae are chilled just prior to the emergence of the moth, a darker form, f. montana Daniel & Wolfsberger, 1955, is produced, which has been regarded as a subspecies by some, but this is unwarranted.

-(ii) Genetic evidence suggests that the isolated population from Transcaucasia, Daghestan, Azerbaijan, and northern Iran may warrant subspecific status (Ian Kitching, pers. comm.
+(ii) Genetic evidence suggests that one or more of the isolated populations from Turkey, Transcaucasia, Daghestan and Azerbaijan may warrant subspecific status (Ian Kitching, pers. comm.
 2011).
-In the adults, the wings are noticably more pointed, and reddish-brown in both sexes [see below for photo].)
+In the adults, the wings are more pointed, and reddish-brown in both sexes [see below for photo].
+However, a DNA barcode sequence of a single individual from Azerbaijan places this population firmly within the nominate subspecies (Ian Kitching, pers. comm 2015).
+This requires further study.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Polycentric -- Holomediterranean refugia.